ethanzhouyc/zap/docs/api.md

 <a name="module_Validation API_ check element conformance..checkElementConformance"></a>

-### Validation API: check element conformance~checkElementConformance(elements, featureMap, featureData, endpointId) ⇒
+### Validation API: check element conformance~checkElementConformance(elements, featureMap, featureConformance, featureData, endpointId) ⇒
 Check if elements need to be updated for correct conformance if featureData provided.
 Otherwise, check if elements are required or unsupported by their conformance.